joCodes01/casuarinalashes/README.md

 This is a simple static business website built with React.js

-The purpose of this project is to learn the foundations of React.js and add to it over time whilst learning more.
+The purpose of this project is to learn the foundations of React.js then improve styles and add to it over time whilst learning more.

 I am doing eyelash services as a side business whilst learning to code.